avanwallendael/quicklook_fq/README.md

 **Running quicklook_fq**

 You should have all of your fastqs (and only fastqs) in a folder in your working directory.
+If you have paired-end reads, only using R1 reads. ex. *mkdir R2s*, then *mv *R2*q.gz R2s*

 #5.
 Navigate to your fastq folder
 cd fastqs